edgedb/easy-edgedb/chapter8/index.md

 };
 ```

 The output is now quite large, so here's just a part of it.
 You'll notice that types that don't have a property or a link will return an empty set: `{}`.
+So the `Crewman` objects have an `age: {}` while other objects have a `number: {}`.

 ```
 {